Clemapfel/jluna/docs/installation.md

 signal (6): Aborted
 ```

-To allow the local julia state to interface with `jluna`, it needs the shared C-adapter-library to be available.
-During `make install`, `jluna` modifies its own code to keep track of the location of the C-adapter.
-If it was moved, `jluna` may no longer be able to find it.
+To allow the local julia state to interface with jluna, it needs the shared C-adapter-library to be available.
+During `make install`, jluna modifies its own code to keep track of the location of the C-adapter.
+If it was moved, jluna may no longer be able to find it.
 To fix this, recompile jluna, as detailed [above](#make-install).